1. Star Topology

 3. Ring Topology

-- Structure: Devices are connected in a circular loop, with each device connected to two neighbors.
+- Structure: Devices are connected in a circular loop, with each device connected to two neighbours.

 - Advantages: